 Is Wall Street Just One Big Ponzi Pyramid Scheme?

-The recent 50 billion dollar fraud by Madoff could be just the point of the iceberg of a biggest pyramid in this economic crisis.
+The 50 billion dollar fraud by Madoff could be just the point of the iceberg of a biggest pyramid in this economic crisis.

 Bernard Madoff was the former chairman of the Nasdaq Stock Market and he said that his company was just running one big 50 billion Ponzi Fraud since 1991.
 He was arrested and charged with one of the largest fraud schemes in Wall Street history.